cargo-prebuilt/index/README.md

 Some crate.io binaries built for different platforms.

-This is the index, if you are looking for the cli tools it is [here](https://github.com/crow-rest/cargo-prebuilt).
+This is the index, if you are looking for the cli tool it is [here](https://github.com/crow-rest/cargo-prebuilt).

 Request a crate to be added [here](https://github.com/crow-rest/cargo-prebuilt-index/issues/new?assignees=&labels=add-crate%2C+under-consideration&template=request-crate.md&title=).

+<sub>Only the latest versions of crates are guaranteed to be in the index.</sub>

 ## Platforms Supported (Targets)